-To produce a single carriage return call writeln without any parameters.
+To produce a single carriage return the user may call writeln without any parameters.

 10.3 SAVING AND LOADING ARRAYS

 Input and output of arrays from and to the tape recorder are supported by the standard procedures load and save.